GaloisInc/smaccmpilot-stm32f4/README.md

 ## NOTES:

-You are using the `features/tower-9` branch of this repository (or a derivative).
-The entire codebase is currently in a state of chaos as we port to the new Tower syntax & semantics, and the new build system provided by tower
+This repository is still in a state of upheaval as the move to tower 9 stabilizes.
+Code to actually fly a quadcopter will not build.
-9. At the time of this writing, only a few smaller tests actually work - the main flight application is totally broken.
 Unless you are actively following development, you probably want to use the stable version of this code, given by the `smaccmpilot-build` repository's `master` branch.

 ## Overview